Introduction to the Art of Bonsai

 The Goal of Growing A Bonsai

-This is a word that is frequently misspelled.
 The purpose of growing a Bonsai tree is to create a miniature size of a real tree.
-Genetically, they are not dwarf plants and in fact, you can grow any tree into a smaller version.
+Genetically, they are not dwarf plants, and in fact, you can grow any tree into a smaller version.

 The Bonsai Tree Benefits

 - Bonsai plants are known to be a great stress reliever.
-That’s why one can see so many office desks being adorned by it.
-It relaxes one’s breathing and many people take growing it as a wonderful hobby.
+That’s why there are so many office desks being adorned by it.
+It relaxes our breathing and many people enjoy growing it as a wonderful hobby.

 - Bonsai plants will make you patient and physically active, as it requires proper care, watering, fertilizing and trimming.
-It gives us the chance to learn life’s most importance lesson — work hard, be patient and it shall bear fruit for you.
+It gives us the chance to learn one of life’s most important lessons — work hard, be patient and it shall bear fruit for you.

 - One of the many reasons why bonsai plants are one of the best plants for homes or offices is that they help in purifying the air in their surroundings.